 How Far Will Your Insurance Take You?

 While some public insurance plans will pay for certain procedures outside the country, generally you’re on the hook for these medical expenses.

 They can include emergency treatments, surgeries, and extended hospital stays.
 While health problems can ruin a vacation, getting a huge bill afterward can make it even worse.

-While some private insurance plans offer limited coverage for outside medical expenses, others are designed more for travelers.
+While some private insurance plans offer limited coverage for outside medical expenses, others are designed more for travellers.

-For example, the Co-operators Group offers multiple insurance options for travelers.
-It has a plan aimed at Canadian residents traveling outside their country, paying for emergency care.
+For example, the Co-operators Group offers multiple insurance options for travellers.
+It has a plan aimed at Canadian residents travelling outside their country, paying for emergency care.
 It even covers items such as emergency travel and returns to your original destination.